aaron-mohtar-co/Lemon-IoT-LTE-nRF9160/Examples/spi_sensor/README.md

 ## Zephyr Sensor Subsystem

-The Zephyr RTOS includes a [sensor subsystem](https://docs.zephyrproject.org/latest/hardware/peripherals/sensor.html) with built-in support for common sensors such as the [Sensirion SHTC3](https://sensirion.com/products/catalog/SHTC3/).
+The Zephyr RTOS includes a [sensor subsystem](https://docs.zephyrproject.org/latest/hardware/peripherals/sensor.html) with built-in support for common sensors such as the [Analog ADXL345](https://www.analog.com/en/products/adxl345.html).

 Configuration of the sensor (chip select, clock-frequency etc) is set up in the Device Tree as a subnode of the allocated SPI bus - see below.
 The application can then use a common API, sensor_sample_fetch(), sensor_channel_get() to read the sensor.